A mistake sends readers an unintended message that disproportionately,

 but inevitably, diminishes your intended one.

 As your second, third or even fourth pair of eyes, we can do as little or as much editing as you wish.
 That includes checking that your contents are coherent and comply with plain English principles; that your formatting is consistent and complies with equality and diversity principles; and that your grammar, spelling and punctuation are all present and correct.

 For academics whose first language is not English, we are also a PRS-approved editor of academic papers.
 The subjects we cover include psychology, psychiatry, philosophy and business.

-Proofreading is different from editing; it’s usually the last job before a document is published and mainly involves spotting typos and other minor errors.
+Proofreading is different from editing; it’s usually the last job before publication and mainly involves spotting typos and other minor errors.
 We are pleased to offer this service too.